goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Your application should be using secure headers to prevent attackers from using common attacks like cross-site scripting (XSS), clickjacking and other malicious attacks.
 These can be configured easily using modules like [helmet](https://www.npmjs.com/package/helmet).

-**Otherwise:** Attackers could perform direct attacks on your application's users, leading to huge security vulnerabilities
+**Anders:** Attackers could perform direct attacks on your application's users, leading to huge security vulnerabilities

 🔗 [**Read More: Using secure headers in your application**](/sections/security/secureheaders.md)